 Speech and Language Therapist (SALT) is a specialist that provides assessment and treatment for individuals with difficulties and delays in speech, language and communication.
 They also work with individuals who have difficulty eating, drinking and swallowing.

-Some children with autism really struggle with speech and language and most children with autism struggle with communication.
+Some autistic children really struggle with speech and language but most will have difficulty with communication in some way.
 I think of my son as being fluent in pictures and verbal speech is a second language for him.

 Speaking is so natural to me that I find it hard to stop and break down the steps: